Composers Datebook®

 Synopsis

-On today’s date in 1981, “Cats,” a musical by the British composer Andrew Lloyd Webber opened at the New London Theatre in that city’s fashionable West End.
-Despite a bomb threat and brief evacuation of the theatre, the premiere of “Cats” was a great success.
+On today’s date in 1981, Cats, a musical by British composer Andrew Lloyd-Webber opened at the New London Theatre in the city’s fashionable West End.
+Despite a bomb threat and brief evacuation of the theatre, the premiere of Cats was a great success.
 8,949 performances later, on the same date in 2002, when the show finally closed, it had long since entered the Guinness Book of World Records as the longest-running musical to date.

-And if you asked YOUR cat to comment on all this, he or she would probably say, “Why are you surprised?” and saunter away.
+And if you asked your cat to comment on all this, they would probably say, “Why are you surprised?” and saunter away.

 Music Played in Today's Program

-Heinrich Ignaz Franz von Biber (1644 – 1704) Sonata violino solo representativa Il Giardino Armonico; Giovanni Antonini, cond.
-Teldec 21464
+Heinrich Ignaz Franz von Biber (1644-1704): Sonata Violino Solo Representativa; Il Giardino Armonico; Giovanni Antonini, conductor; Teldec 21464

 On This Day